EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

+    /none,
-    /none,"Unbind a bound tool from your current item" Usage,"/none"
+    Description,"Unbind a bound tool from your current item" Usage,"/none"

 ------------